JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 #### Cleaning Additional Packages
 ```
+make docker-shell
 CLEAN_PACKAGES="linux ppsspp-sa" make AMD64
+exit
 ```
+The first and last lines should be omitted if building manually.

 ## Troubleshooting
 The very first build after a fresh checkout is the hardest.
 Give yourself sufficient time to generate the first build and work through any failures before attempting to modify JELOS.